Temporary Event Notices

 Provided the notice has been correctly made and the premises has not exceeded its number and you have not exceeded your numbers, then the Licensing Authority will acknowledge your TEN by signing a copy which will be returned to you.
 That is your authority to conduct the licensable activity or activities notified by you at the time and place specified by you on the TEN.

 The Police or Environmental Health can object to the event.
 If an objection is made to a standard TEN then the objection will be heard by the Licensing Sub-Committee at a hearing.
 If an objection concerns a late TEN, then there will be no hearing and the event cannot go ahead.
 You will be informed if there is an objection.
-If you think that there is anything contentious about your event then you should consider contacting the Police on 01522 558380 and or Environmental Health on 01522 881188.
+If you think that there is anything contentious about your event then you should consider contacting the Police and/or Environmental Health.

 You must display the TEN at the event for all to see.